MohamTahaB/toolbox/README.md

 Data is stored locally in a JSON file located in the following directory: ```root/.toolbox/.todo/storage.json``` where ```root ``` is the root directory.

 ## Jotter
-A diary app that enables the user to:

-- Write, edit and delete diaries.